Our buying approach

 • Changing your bank account details

-If you need to change your bank account details, please send us:
+If you need to change your bank account details, please send us (in PDF format) one of:

 • a bank deposit slip (a scanned copy will be fine), or